ALawaetz/pyRAP/README.md

 Naming of files is done based on the names of the input files.
 If other names are to be used those names can be provided with the -n flag which takes txt files as input (see example in the folder Txt_files_examples). pyRAP also includes a statistics module where the --feature_distance flag defines the features on which statistics is to be carried out (example in the folder Txt_files_examples).
 Differentially expressed peaks can be found using the --compare_peaks_across_samples flag which takes a txt file as input denoting what conditions should be compared (example in the folder Txt_files_examples).

+pyRAP needs to know the name of the genome version and the size of the genome for the wig files analysed.
+This file is provided by the flag -c flag and the input is a txt file (see example in folder Chrom_size_files).